-- 2. Basis is decreased by (a) nondeductible expenses and (b) the depletion deduction for any oil and gas property held by the corporation, but only to the extent your pro rata share of the property's adjusted basis exceeds that deduction. - 3.
-Basis is decreased by all deductible losses and deductions reported on Schedule K-1. - 4.
-Basis is decreased by property distributions (including cash) made by the corporation (excluding dividend distributions reported on Form 1099-DIV and distributions in excess of basis) reported on Schedule K-1, line 20.
+ÿ3.
+Basis is decreased by (a) nondeductible expenses and (b) the depletion deduction for any oil and gas property held by the corporation, but only to the extent your pro rata share of the property's adjusted basis exceeds that deduction.

+ÿ4.
+Basis is decreased by all deductible losses and deductions reported on Schedule K-1.

-You may elect to decrease your basis under 3 above prior to decreasing your basis under 2 above.
-If you make this election, any amount described under 2 that exceeds the basis of your stock and debt owed to you by the corporation is treated as an amount described under 2 for the following tax year.
-To make the election, attach a statement to your timely-filed original or amended return that states you agree to the carryover rule of Regulations section 1.1367-1(f) and the name of the S corporation to which the rule applies.
+You may elect to decrease your basis under 4 above prior to decreasing your basis under 3 above.
+If you make this election, any amount described under 3 that exceeds the basis of your stock and debt owed to you by the corporation is treated as an amount described under 3 for the following tax year.
+To make the election, attach a statement to your timely filed original or amended return that states you agree to the carryover rule of Regulations section 1.1367-1(f) and the name of the S corporation to which the rule applies.
 Once made, the election applies to the year for which it is made and all future tax years for that S corporation, unless the IRS agrees to revoke your election.